 Jeff regularly speaks before industry groups and organizations concerning substantive tax issues, and also issues relating to tax administration, practice, and procedure.

-Jeff has received recognition from leading ranking publications including recognition as a Rising Star by Super Lawyers for 2017-2019 as well as a top ranking in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business.
+Jeff has received recognition from leading ranking publications including recognition as a Rising Star by Super Lawyers for 2017-2019 as well as a top ranking in the 2022 and 2023 editions of Chambers USA: America’s Leading Lawyers for Business.

 Argued and won Matter of IT USA, a leading case addressing the standards for combination in New York, before the New York Tax Appeals Tribunal.
 Also won the same case before the New York Division of Tax Appeals.